-Students are provided a photo ID.
-Replacement IDs will be issued for a fee.
+Students are provided a photo ID, which should be worn visibly when the student is on campus Replacement IDs will be issued for a fee.
 Please refer to the schedule of fees in Appendix B for specific charges.

 INFORMATION TECHNOLOGY PROGRAM STUDENT DISCLOSURE